bluesnooker123/Virtual-Eyeglass-Flask/README.md

 1. You have to install virtual environment to run this project.
 2. To run project on local, please run "flask run"
 3. You can check project on localhost:5000
+4. Camera doesnot works when you deployed to heroku, because in this program we get the data of camera in the backend (I just deployed Flask application to heroku on this project)

 Note:
 ```